chee/geturl.zig/README.md

 A simple Zig API for the PCRE2 C library.

 ## Sample Usage
 In lack of proper docs, the following test samples show how to use the library.
+Some functions and methods may take bit flags as options (bitwise `or`ed into a u32); please refer to the [PCRE2 docs](https://www.pcre.org/current/doc/html/) for details on these options.

 ```zig
 const std = @import("std");